5.3 Kubernetes Backup & Restore

 - Test restore regularly

-- Document recovery runbook
+- Document restore runbook

 - Verify snapshot integrity